MMSPLAB/EESync-toolbox/USER_GUIDE.md

 # 5. Launching the Application

+Please, consider that some steps may be skipped depending on the devices you are using.

 ### 5.1 Start Unicorn LSL stream
 - Open the _Unicorn LSL_ program (accessible also via the _Unicorn Suite_ program)